 ‘She had the body of a goddess and the soul of a witch.’

-The Naked Witch is a 1961 American horror feature film written and directed by Larry Buchanan.
+The Naked Witch is a 1961 American horror film written and directed by Larry Buchanan.
 It was financed by Claude Alexander, a Texan drive-in owner who wanted a racy movie with lots of nudity, even though the actual nakedness in the film is negligible.

 The film was mostly shot in 1960 in Germanic Luckenbach, Texas, but was not released until 1964.
 The copyright date is 1961.
-The film’s exploitative title ensured that The Naked Witch was successful and helped launch Buchanan’s career.
+The film’s exploitative title ensured that The Naked Witch was successful and helped launch Buchanan’s torpid cinematic career.
 It is not to be confused with a 1964 Andy Milligan opus of the same title.

 Incredibly, in the 1970s, this primitive film was re-released to drive-ins on a double-bill with The Witchmaker (1969), the latter re-titled The Legend of Witch Hollow.